Jyoscarsun/quickdraw/README.md

 This repository contains the code for hardware-accelerated inference of CNN network using the Quickdraw dataset.
 The Quickdraw dataset contains 28x28 pixel images of hand-drawn images grouped by different categories.
 Ten categories were selected and trained on with a CNNN neural network.
 The weights are then exported onto a DE1-SOC board to perform inference on test images.

 ## Network Architecture
-CNN network architecture
-The dimensions track correctly through your network:
+One of the main consideration for the architecture design is the feasibility for hardware to load weights.
+Given the limitations, the network architecture is designed as below:
 Input: 28×28
 Conv1: 26×26 (16 channels)
 Pool1: 13×13 (16 channels)
 Conv2: 13×13 (32 channels, with padding)